 - One community has had 40 street parties

 - An estate in Bristol has had 15 to engage residents in an innovative ‘Restorative Approach’ anti-social behaviour programme

-- Southampton last year had 23, and
+- Southampton had 23 in one year, and

 We provide comprehensive advice and training for local workers, groups and councils.

 See our Guide for Community Projects below for more details:

 - How are they organised?